iblazhko/docker-dev-services/README.md

 ## Description

-This is a set of scripts to run set services during development using Docker Compose.
+This is a set of scripts to run set of services during development using Docker Compose.
 Makes it easier to start / stop set of services on demand.

 Supported services: